-- Immaculata University Academic Scholarships: Varying amounts awarded to full-time undergraduate students based on academic success, range from \$7,000 to full tuition per year. - Phi Theta Kappa Scholarships: awarded to Community College transfer students who are members of the Phi Theta Kappa Honor Society; award adds \$1000 additional scholarship to Transfer Scholarships. - IU Opportunity Grants: awarded to full-time undergraduate students who complete the FAFSA and show demonstrated financial need.
-Amounts vary. - IU Catholic High School Grant: Awarded to new full-time incoming first-time freshmen students who have graduated from a Catholic High School. - IUBe Mighty Grant!: Awarded to new fulltime incoming first-time freshmen students in recognition of their service and engagement.
-Students must have participated in two or more clubs, service/volunteer activities within their school or community during their four years in high school.
-Please contact the Office of Undergraduate Admission for application deadlines. - IU Inclusion Grant: Awarded to first-time, full-time freshmen from diverse racial, ethnic, and socioeconomic backgrounds.
+- Immaculata University Academic Scholarships: Varying amounts awarded to full-time undergraduate students based on academic success, range from up to full tuition per year. - Phi Theta Kappa Scholarships: awarded to Community College transfer students who are members of the Phi Theta Kappa Honor Society; award adds \$1000 additional scholarship to Transfer Scholarships. - IU Opportunity Grants: awarded to full-time undergraduate students who complete the FAFSA and show demonstrated financial need.
+Amounts vary. - IU Catholic High School Grant: Awarded to new full-time incoming first-time freshmen students who have graduated from a Catholic High School. - IU Inclusion Grant: Awarded to first-time, full-time freshmen from diverse racial, ethnic, and socioeconomic backgrounds.
 Students must have at least a 3.0 GPA, be engaged in community service and/or extracurricular activities, and have demonstrated financial need. - Hugh O'Brian Youth Foundation Scholarship: awarded to an accepted applicant who participated in the Pennsylvania HOBY Leadership Program.